Union Saint-Gilloise 1-4 Leverkusen (agg: 2-5): Ruthless Leverkusen end Union SG run

 Reaction

 Karel Geraerts, Union SG coach: "Leverkusen were very strong, especially in the first half.
 They immediately punished us when we gave something away.
 I am very proud of my team.
-Especially in the second half.
-We tried to push to get back into the match.
-Unfortunately, they scored a third goal.
-After that little knockout we came back with a goal.
-And suddenly you felt that anything was possible if we could find a second one."
+We tried to push to get back into the match, but unfortunately they scored a third goal.
+After that little knockout we came back with a goal, and suddenly you felt that anything was possible if we could find a second one."

 Xabi Alonso, Leverkusen coach: "We are happy: with the game, with the way we started, with the early goal.
 It gave us comfort.
 Overall the performance was solid and professional, with good play against opponents who play very good football."